onderonur/svelte-github-explorer/README.md

 npm run dev
 ```

-and it will start at `http://localhost:5173`.
+and it will start on `http://localhost:5173`.

 ## 🚀 Build